Common Data Elements (CDEs) Program

 The NIH HEAL Initiative’s CDE Program supports the initiative’s Public Access and Data Sharing policy, which requires researchers to develop plans to share their project’s underlying primary data through a repository that is appropriate for the data type and research discipline, and will connect and expose data via the HEAL Platform.

-To facilitate cross-study comparisons and improve the interpretability of findings, clinical pain research grantees collaborate and agree to use common data elements for patient-reported outcomes (PROs).
+To facilitate cross-study comparisons and improve the interpretability of findings, pain research grantees studying human subjects collaborate and agree to use common data elements for patient-reported outcomes (PROs).

-All HEAL studies collecting data from human participants and planning to use CDEs (even studies outside the clinical pain research portfolio) are strongly encouraged to search for applicable CDEs within the HEAL CDE repository, and use questionnaires from this database if possible.
+All HEAL studies collecting data from human participants and planning to use CDEs (even studies outside the pain research portfolio that include human subjects) are strongly encouraged to search for applicable CDEs within the HEAL CDE Repository, and use questionnaires from this database where possible.
 Studies using CDEs, regardless of whether they are part of the HEAL repository, will be required to report which questionnaires are being used.

 What is a common data element (CDE)?